imnishantnirala/notes-box-firefox-extension/README.md

-# Notesbox (Chrome extension)
+# Notesbox
-Mozilla Firefox extension to take notes.
+It is a Mozilla Firefox extension.
+Notes Box take and save short notes and reminders.

 # How to install

 Click On Link https://addons.mozilla.org/en-US/firefox/addon/notes-box/

-by nishant nirala
+nishant nirala